-To further define the plan's Vision of Success, we provide strategies, and how success can be measured.
+We provide strategies and a method for measuring success to further define the plan's Vision of success.
 Focus is given to the following five areas, as called for in the Watershed Coordinator Scope of Work.

 In these strategies, we carry the vision forward by keeping a focus on project development; each strategy draws upon the previous one, giving us a sequential process to follow toward the desired outcome: projects that support the river.